rlugtu/weather-app/README.md

 - Responsive Design

 - Part 1 will be used to give you some practice seeing a template or base image and creating it on your own.
 Below is an example or template that you can follow but feel free to make any designs you want.
 - This is mainly a frontend practice so I'll be looking at how you organized your html and more importantly how you went about styling the page with css.
-I'd like this page to be responsive so look into media queries if you don't have them already
+I'd like this page to be responsive so look into media queries if you haven't already
 - Just hardcode all the values.
 We're going to integrate this with an API to make the app dynamic in Part 2